introducing the new album

 All the things reviewers liked most in the debut album are still present.
 The magic of her almost extraterrestrial voice and the emotionally gripping way she uses it - combined this time with contemporary beats, electronic sounds, stirring grooves and unexpected song structures.

 Aspaklaria is almost single-handedly the work of one woman – written, performed, produced and engineered by a true ‘Polly Math'!
 She is assisted by the inimitable David Farren, founder member of Bad Manners.
 Farren also created the album artwork and graces the music with his electric guitar brushstrokes.
 The music was recorded in her studio which was originally set up with the kind assistance of old friend and mentor, Philip Bagenal of Eastcote Studios (Adele's ‘21’).
-Mixed by Grammy award-winning engineer Matt Lawrence (Mumford & Sons' ‘Babel’), mastered by the multiple Grammy-nominated Stuart Hawkes (Amy Winehouse's ‘Back to Black’, Lorde's ‘Pure Heroine’).
+Mixed by Grammy award-winning engineer Matt Lawrence (Mumford & Sons' ‘Babel’), mastered by the multiple Grammy-nominated Stuart Hawkes (The Guardian’s number 1 album of the century - Amy Winehouse’s ‘Back to Black’, Lorde's ‘Pure Heroine’).
 Larry Holcombe added his production flair.

 You may hear a vocal-dominated art pop, pop crossover, electronica and IDM, rock and a trip-hop vibe… You may detect warped echoes of drum & bass, deep house, or even grime as well as an occasional bass wobble… phew!... but Jarmila Gorna once again eludes all attempts at easy classification.
 All those eager for fresh musical experiences will not want to miss out on this.
 Here is a multi-talented artist in her element doing what she likes best.